venenux/alpine-wiki/tutorials/alpine-tutorial-wifi-routering.md

 ### 2 - Install the packages

-Wireless need a special packages, the pacakge `iwd` is available since 3.10 but ther are two problems:
+Wireless need a special packages, the package `iwd` is available since 3.10 but ther are two problems for Alpine Linux since 3.10 to 3.15 releases:

 1. It depends on dbus the is not included in all ISOS/IMG install images.
 2. Work only on common laptops/desktops: https://gitlab.alpinelinux.org/alpine/aports/-/issues/13048#note_305688**